Cosiamo/cosiamo.github.io/README.md

 - Security threats are much more serious
 - Many high profile businesses and organizations have had highly publicized security breaches
 - It's the one big drawback to cloud and why many organizations choose to keep private data on their own in-house servers

 ---

+# Relationship Between Scaling Techniques

+### AutoScaling
+- A feature that allows organizations to scale their cloud services automatically
+- Allows organizations to scale up or down based upon external traffic or internal utilization
+- No need for manual intervention during spikes in traffic

+**Advantages**
+- Lower cost
+- Reliable security
+- Consistent availability

+**Types of autoscaling**
+-   Predictive
+    - Anticipates known changes in traffic
+    - Executes reactions at specific times
+-   Scheduled
+    - Works best when there are known traffic increases or decreases
+    - Keeps autoscaling groups on notice in case of spike in traffic
+-   Horizontal
+    - Adding more servers to the auto scaling group in order to scale
+-   Vertical
+    - Scaling by adding more power rather than more servers
+    - Additional RAM, CPU, or storage

+### Fail Fast
+- Process of starting a project, gathering feedback, then determining if you should continue the current work, take an alternative approach, or abandon the project
+- This method allows teams to experiment with new ideas more often

+**Advantages**
+- Quickly identify bugs
+- Makes the team  working on the project more efficient
+- Reduces the amount of wasted time, energy, and cost

+### ReplicaSets
+- ReplicaSets are Kubernetes controllers that are meant to manage a set of replica pods and keep them running at all times
+	- Will add or delete pods based upon what's needed
+- A pod must be labeled with a matching label to the ReplicaSet selector
+	- Pods can be isolated from a ReplicaSet by changing their labels so that they no longer match the ReplicaSet’s selector
+- Can replicate pods and restart or spin up new pods when ones that already exist fail

+### Scale up
+- Scaling up is when you purchase more powerful hardware to scale your project
+	- CPU
+	- RAM
+	- Storage
+	- Faster network speeds
+	- etc...
+- The goal is to increase the performance of the hardware that supports your application
+	- A more powerful single server
+- If your using a cloud solution it can be as easy a few button clicks
+- If your using an on-prem solution it could take days or weeks for the hardware to come in, install it, and to have ready for deployment
+- A way to think of scale up:
+	- Buying a *larger* refrigerator when you start to run out of room for food

+### Scale out
+- Scaling out is when you use software to scale to more than one server
+	- Each server is considered a node
+- One way to scale out is by creating a new container running a web-server app and adding it to the load balancer pool
+- Projects that support this type of scaling also support the ability to remove resources when the load decreases
+- A way to think of scale out:
+	- Buying *more* refrigerators when you start to run out of room for food

+---